FlashDrag/django-to-do-app/README.md

     ```

 ## Credits
-The webapp build based on the [Code institute](https://codeinstitute.net/) walkthrough project.
+Personal edition of the TODO webapp from the [Code institute](https://codeinstitute.net/) walkthrough project.